20% OFF 6 months of Helium 10

 • You should strictly print the barcodes with black ink.
 Colored inks do not perform well under various climate and transit conditions.

-DYMO Labelwriter 450
+DYMO Labelwriter 550

 ROLLO Label Printer

-This printer can quickly churn out 4×6 shipping labels without struggling.
-If you are a seller who also sells via Merchant Fulfilling, this can be a game-changer.
+ROLLO printer is exceptionally dynamic and faster than many other thermal printers on the market.
+This printer can quickly churn out 4×6 shipping labels without struggling, and is compatible with various label sizes.
+If you are a seller who also sells via Merchant Fulfilling or on Shopify or Etsy, this printer be a game-changer for your business.

-A handy checklist for label guidelines:
+A handy checklist for Amazon FBA label guidelines:

 • Always consider printing your labels in a complete set.
 Since each label is highly unique, you should avoid copying, modifying, or reusing the labels.